-Lorna I. Robins
+Writer's pictureLorna I. Robins

 What you should know about party food buffets during the COVID-19 crisis for your party or wedding.

 Should a buffet which is a communal food concept be available during a pandemic and is it safe?
 We can’t say whether it is or not we’re not scientists we’re caterers.
 If evidence of norovirus outbreaks is anything to go by then we feel that buffets must have safety measures in place that are adhered to and if they are they are no riskier than a social gathering with safety measures in place that are adhered to.
+Do not gather until precautions are lifted.

-We want to go back to social gathering it’s a cultural necessity, a mental health booster and an exciting and fun prospect that we all need.
+We want to go back to social gatherings it’s a cultural necessity, a mental health booster and an exciting and fun prospect that we all need.
 After all who doesn't love a good wedding?
-BUT there is an inherent risk of exposure to COVID-19 that exists in any public place where people are present (this includes having a party at your house where people that don’t live with you are gathering with you).
-Choosing to gather during a pandemic will always be at your own risk and all your guests who choose to attend assumes that risk for themselves.
+But there is an inherent risk of exposure to COVID-19 that exists in any public place where people are present (this includes having a party at your house where people that don’t live with you are gathering with you).
+Choosing to gather during a pandemic will always be at your own risk and all your guests who choose to attend assume that risk for themselves.
 If you choose to have a social gathering you must take the health and safety of others seriously and take precautions and this includes any serving of food.

 BUT WHATS THE concern with the serving of food or buffets